 A recent Medium post titled “The Web We Need to Save” went viral.
 Though I found it to be a little annoying at points, it had some insightful thoughts about how the web has changed in the last decade.

 As the webmaster of a couple websites, there’s been a few occasions where I woke up to see a post was shared out on Facebook, went viral and my website traffic spiked from it.

 Whenever Justin Bieber shares a moment of self-reflection or has a fleeting awareness of his place in the world, we should support him in his efforts.
 It’s not easy to fight off the strong impulses to behave like an ignorant bro.

 How Google Views Your Content: The 10 Most Common SEO Mistakes Content Marketers Make by Stephan Spencer.

 I know that a good chuck of the 14 of you that read this blog will be shocked and appalled by this post, but I feel strongly about this: Sarah Slocum has a really punchable face.

-At Dreamforce 2013, I’ll be going over alot of information in my 10 minutes on stage, so I thought it would be beneficial to break down the content of my slides into individual blog […]
+At Dreamforce 2013, I’ll be speaking on the relationship between infographics and SEO in a session called “Marketing with Infographics for Fun and Profit.”
+I’ll be going over alot of information in my 10 minutes on stage, so I thought it would be beneficial to break down the content of my slides into individual blog […]